-The organogram of the MRV Unit responsible for the ZILMP monitoring is described in Annex-Figure 11.
+The organogram of the MRV Unit responsible for the ZILMP monitoring is described in Figure 1.
 The MRV Unit was created in 2016, with the coordinator and 4 technicians (Alismo, Credêncio, Délfio and Hercilo).
 Towards the end of 2016 a fifth element was added to the team (Muri Soares).
 In 2019 the unit added 3 new elements (Alex Boma, Orlando Macave and Sérgio João).
-The organizational structure for the Activity data (reference and annual) and NFI is described in Annex-Figure 12, Annex-Figure 13 andAnnex-Figure 14.
+The organizational structure for the Activity data (reference and annual) and NFI is described in Figures 2, 3 and 4.

-Annex-Figure 11: Organogram of MRV Unit responsible for ZILMP monitoring.
+Figure 21: Organogram of MRV Unit responsible for ZILMP monitoring.

-Annex-Figure 12: Organizational structure for Activity Data of Reference Level.
+Figure 22: Organizational structure for Activity Data of Reference Level.

-Annex-Figure 13: Organizational structure for National Forest Inventory.
+Figure 23: Organizational structure for National Forest Inventory.

-Annex-Figure 14: Organizational structure for Annual Activity Data.
+Figure 24: Organizational structure for Annual Activity Data.

-Systems and processes that support the Forest Monitoring System, including Standard Operating Procedures and QA/QC procedures
+ii.
+Systems and processes that support the Forest Monitoring System, including Standard Operating Procedures and QA/QC procedures;